skandertajine/rabbitmq-cluster/README.md

 By now this role installs a pre-configured cluster of rabbitmq's instances on GCP with a default user and the administration plugin.

+The goal behind this repository is to create the bellow described architecture of a highly available rabbitmq cluster.
+Terraform creates the infrastructure on GCP and Ansible , locally ,configures the nodes by pulling this repository.

 ## Architecture
 ![alt text](https://github.com/skandertajine/rabbitmq-cluster/blob/master/images/archi.png)
 ## Data persistancy